ElliotSowersby/simple-cloudflare-turnstile/readme.txt

 7. Example Settings Page

 == Changelog ==

+= Version 1.18.6 - 22th May 2023 =
+- New: Added option that may be activated to require the user to comply that the data is pulled and verified from cloudflare (opt-in).
+- Tweak: Renamed the 'cfturnstile.css' to 'cf_wpdiscuz.css' and added a 'cf_turnstile.css' that is always loaded.

 = Version 1.18.5 - 27th April 2023 =
 - Fix: Fixed error on admin settings page for new installs, since last update.